Choose your session:

 About this courseSkip About this course

-Are you aware of the controversial investor-State disputes and arbitral awards in which the public interest has been at stake, for instance, the protection of public health and the environment?
+Are you aware of the controversial investor-State disputes and arbitral awards in which the public interest has been at stake, for instance, the protection of human rights and the environment?
 Do you recall recent cases such as Philip Morris v Uruguay and Vattenfall v Germany?

-In the aftermath of these high profile cases and in the context of the negotiation of new international investment agreements, like the CETA and the TPP, local populations, policy-makers and NGOs have come to realize the societal importance of international investment law.
-Passionate and sometimes ill-informed discussions have resulted from this realisation.
-They have focused on the features of international investment law, which has traditionally granted rights to foreign investors to foster States’ economic development.
+In the aftermath of these high profile cases and in the context of the negotiation of new international investment treaties, like the CETA and the TPP, local populations, policy-makers and NGOs have come to realize the societal importance of international investment law and arbitration.
+Passionate and sometimes ill-informed discussions have resulted from this realization.
+They have focused on the features of international investment law, which has traditionally granted rights to foreign investors notably to foster States’ economic development.
 Central to these discussions are the issues of:

-- the balance between the protection of foreign investors and the right of host States to regulate in order to protect public interest objectives;
+- the balance between the protection of foreign investments/investors and the right of host States to regulate in order to protect public interest objectives;

 - the regulation of foreign investments, i.e., the duties and obligations of foreign investors;

 - the promotion of sustainable development in international investment law;